michaeltrefry/Yapplr/README.md

 - .NET 9 SDK
 - Node.js 18+
 - PostgreSQL 12+
+- Redis 7+ (or Docker for Redis container)
-- Docker (for content moderation service)
+- Docker (for content moderation service and Redis)

 ### 1. Backend Setup